-Being a southern boy weekend breakfast needs white sausage gravy.
-When I first went low carb / mostly clean keto I know I had to figure out how to make a good keto gravy.
-Not only is this recipe keto it is also clean.
-But if you want to make it dirty I am fine with that.
+Being a southern boy weekend breakfast needs white sausage gravy but a keto diet does not allow wheat flour so I had to learn a new way to get my fix.
+When I first went low carb / mostly clean keto I know I had to figure out how to make a good low-carb gravy.
+I promise you that this very delicious gravy will satisfy even the most discerning gravy fan.

 My first obstacle was sausage.
 Most commercial sausage you can buy in the store has sugar, high fructose corn syrup, MSG, or even all three.
 To solve that problem I am using ground pork and spices.